Malaita Province: Reef Islands

 The people of Langa Langa Lagoon and Lau Lagoon in Malaita, Solomon Islands built about 60 artificial islands on the reef including Funaafou, Foueda, Sulufou, Saua, Ferasubua and Adagege.

-The inhabitance of these lagoons call themselves wane i asi 'sea people' as distinct from wane i tolo 'inland people' who live in the interior of the island.
+The inhabitants of these lagoons call themselves wane i asi 'sea people' as distinct from wane i tolo 'inland people' who live in the interior of the island.
 There was a history of conflict between the bush people and the salt-water people.
 The people of Lau Lagoon build islands on the reef as these provided protection against attack.
 These islands were formed literally one rock at a time.
 A family would take their canoe out to the reef which protects the lagoon and then dive for rocks, bring them to the surface and then return to the selected site and drop the rocks into the water.
 Living on the reef was also healthier as the mosquitoes, which infested the coastal swamps, were not found on the reef islands.
 The Lau people continue to live on the reef islands.